nationalarchives/ds-caselaw-utils/README.md

 When making a new release, update the [changelog](CHANGELOG.md) in the release pull request.

-The package will **only** be released to PyPI if the branch is tagged.
+The package will **only** be released to PyPI if a new tag is created.
 A merge to main alone will **not** trigger a release to PyPI.

+If the release fails to push to PyPI, you can delete the tag with `git pull`, `git push --delete origin v1.2.3` and try again.

 To create a release: